 The towering tooth-like spires and broken glaciers of Bugaboo Provincial Park make this iconic alpine climbing zone the perfect venue for an intro to alpine rock course.
 The Bugaboos Intro to Alpine rock has been designed for people with basic mountaineering and rock climbing skills who would like to progress towards climbing more challenging alpine rock objectives.
 With the low guide to student ratios on this mountaineering course you can expect intensive personal instruction tailored to both your ability and objectives.
-This program is based from the Kain hut in the world famous Bugaboo Provincial Park, British Columbia.
+This alpine skills course is based from the Kain Hut in the world-famous Bugaboo Provincial Park, British Columbia.

 Bugaboos Intro to Alpine Rock Agenda